Pak court to announce verdict on May 29 on appeals against conviction of Imran Khan and his wife in illegal marriage case - ExBulletin

 - Pak court to announce verdict on May 29 on appeals against conviction of Imran Khan and his wife in illegal marriage case

-- British Prime Minister Rishi Sunak is betting that calmer economic conditions will help him win re-election.

-- Actor Firoz Khan, known for imitating Amitabh Bachchan, dies of heart attack
+- Bhabhiji Ghar Par Hain actor Firoz Khan, known for imitating Amitabh Bachchan, dies of a heart attack.
+India TV